bupthpc/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/02-Edge-AI-ZCU104/step2.md

 ### Create Vitis Platform

-1. First We will create four directories: **pfm, boot, sd_dir sw_comp** to store the components and copy files to these directories.
+1. First We will create four directories: **pfm, boot, sd_dir, sw_comp** to store the components and copy files to these directories.

    ```bash
    cd WorkSpace/zcu104_software_platform